 Circumvesuviana Commuter Train to Pompeii from Naples or Sorrento

 An alternative option is the Campania Express train aimed mostly at tourists.
-It runs only a few times per day and takes only around 10 minutes from Naples to Ercolano and 30 minutes to Pompeii.
-It cost more (one-way around €6 from Napoli to Ercolano, €6 from Ercolano to Pompeii, €12 from Napoli to Pompeii) but stops less often, is air-conditioned, and has guaranteed seating if booked in advance.
+This air-conditioned train with seat reservations runs only a few times per day and takes only around 10 minutes from Naples to Ercolano and 30 minutes to Pompeii.
+The price of a one-way ticket from Napoli to Sorrento is โฌ15 but the journey may be interrupted en route (but no seat is guaranteed on later rides).

 Tickets are best bought online in advance but are also available at stations.
-One-way tickets are only slightly more expensive than returns but leave the option to take the cheaper commuter train if return times of the limited express trains are inconvenient.
+Two one-way tickets are only slightly more expensive than returns but leave the option to take the cheaper commuter train if return times of the limited express trains are inconvenient.
 If traveling without luggage, the frequency of the regular commuter trains is a major bonus for independent travel.

 Garibaldi Circumvesuviana Train Station at Naples Central